top of page

 'Independent musician, songwriter and producer from Brighton, UK'

 Raised on a rural stretch along the southern coastline of England I was drawn to music from a young age.
-I attended school choir, played keys in orchestra and learned musical theory at the weekend.
-I was introverted and quiet as a child yet during my teenage years played in numerous guitar based projects.
+I joined the school ensemble, practicing keys and learning theory at the weekend.
+During my teenage years I began playing in numerous guitar based projects.
 I learnt to record original material, studying Songwriting in Brighton before Music Technology in London.

 To help fund my course I worked night shifts at Nightclubs in the centre of the city.
 Songs within my debut album 'Atoms' were written during this era, including topics of complicated relationships, ecstasy, anxiety and a yearning to return the countryside.